mozilla/legal-docs/marketplace_terms_of_use/zh-CN.md

 ### Introduction

 At Mozilla, we are committed to promoting choice and innovation on the web.
-That&rsquo;s why we created the Firefox Marketplace – a publicly available market that allowing developers to distribute their Apps or Add-ons to users for use on any device that can access the open web.
+That&rsquo;s why we created the Firefox Marketplace – a publicly available market that allows developers to distribute their Apps or Add-ons to users for use on any device that can access the open web.

 Your use of the Firefox Marketplace is subject to the terms and conditions of this Terms of Use as well as the related Firefox Marketplace policies referred to in these Terms or in the Firefox Marketplace (we will refer to these collectively as the &ldquo;Terms&rdquo;).